LinTan-CSU/DeepMIR/README.md

 </div>

 # DeepMIR
-There are some codes for the paper DeepMIR: a versatile and accurate component identification method for high-throughput mid-infrared spectra.
-We developed a method named Deep learning-based library search method for Mid-infrared spectroscopy (DeepMIR).
+There are some codes for the paper DeepMIR: A Versatile Deep Learning Method for Accurate Com-ponent Identification in Mid-Infrared Spectra of Mixtures.
+We developed a Deep learning-based library search method for Mid-infrared spectroscopy (DeepMIR).
 Other methods for comparison in the paper are also presented.
-Organic solvents datasets are public for example applications.
+The Liquid Mixture dataset is public for example applications.
 # Requirements
 Before running codes on your own computer, make sure you have established an environment required by this project.
 ## Create a Conda environment